DxNext/2016-Oct-L2/Linux/Module5-DockerContainers/exercises/install-docker-compose.md

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you create and start all the services from your configuration.

 Note: If you get a “Permission denied” error, your /usr/local/bin directory probably isn’t writable and you’ll need to install Compose as the superuser.

-Run sudo -i, then the three commands below, then exit.
+Run **sudo -i**, then the three commands below, then exit.

 ## 1. Install Docker Compose